howsoai/howso-docs/README.md

 you change the requirements, rerun the command shown in the top of the `requirements-<python version>.txt` file.

-## Recipe Notebooks

-Recipes are sourced from the submodule for reactor recipes.
-These files must be copied into the source directory so they are available when building sphinx.
-To copy them run the following command:

-    > ./bin/build.sh copy_recipes

 ## Building the Project

 To build the html of the docs use the Sphinx Makefile or make.bat commands